MightyPork/sbmp/FRAMING_LAYER.md

 # SBMP framing layer

-The SMBP can use a variety of framing / physical layers.

-This document describes a framing layer to be used with USART.
+This document describes a SBMP framing layer to be used with USART-based interfaces.

 ## Packet structure

-Each message is contained in a binary packet of the following structure:
+Each message is contained in a binary packet (frame) of the following structure:

 ```none
 +------------+-----------------+-------------+-----------------+------------------+